 Is there a de minimus number of days rule when it comes to residency start and end date?
 For example, a taxpayer can’t come back to the host country/territory for more than 10 days after their assignment is over and they repatriate.

 What if the assignee enters the country/territory before their assignment begins?

 The number of days of the individual’s physical presence in Mongolia needs to be counted starting from their first entry to Mongolia in a given tax year; this includes any pre-assignment visits and business trips.

-Are there any tax compliance requirements when entering or leaving the country?
+Are there any tax compliance requirements when entering or leaving the country/territory?

 The individual taxpayer should be registered with the Mongolian Tax Authorities on arriving in Mongolia in order to obtain a tax reference number.
 It is also possible to obtain a Tax Book which may serve as evidence of tax payments made to the Mongolian Tax Authorities.

 On departure from Mongolia, there are no additional tax requirements to comply with over and above the annual tax return filing process.
 Once all outstanding taxes have been settled with the Mongolian Tax Authorities, the taxpayer may be deregistered in Mongolia.